Enginatics/Oracle-EBS-SQL/AR Customer Credit Limits/DESCRIPTION.md

-# Case Study & Technical Analysis: AR Customer Credit Limits
+# AR Customer Credit Limits Report

 ## Executive Summary
-The **AR Customer Credit Limits** report is a strategic tool for Credit Managers and Financial Controllers.
-It provides a comprehensive audit of customer credit profiles, limits, and associated General Ledger accounts.
-By consolidating data from the complex Trading Community Architecture (TCA), this report enables organizations to proactively manage credit risk, ensure compliance with credit policies, and streamline the dunning process.
+The AR Customer Credit Limits report provides a comprehensive overview of customer credit profiles, including credit limits, current balances, and other credit-related settings.
+This report is an essential tool for credit managers and accounts receivable teams, offering a centralized view of customer credit information that is critical for managing credit risk, making informed credit decisions, and ensuring the timely collection of receivables.

 ## Business Challenge
-Managing customer credit risk in Oracle EBS can be daunting due to the scattered nature of the data.
-Common challenges include:
-*   **Credit Risk Exposure:** Inability to easily identify customers with missing or outdated credit limits, leading to potential bad debt.
-*   **Operational Inefficiency:** Manual checks required to verify if a customer is on "Credit Hold" or if their credit limit aligns with their current sales volume.
-*   **Audit Gaps:** Difficulty in extracting a clean list of all credit limits and GL accounts for internal or external audits.
-*   **Dunning Errors:** Incorrect dunning letters sent due to misconfigured profiles or missing contact information.
+Managing customer credit is a critical function for any organization that extends credit to its customers.
+However, many businesses face challenges in effectively managing customer credit, including:
+- **Lack of Visibility:** Difficulty in getting a clear and up-to-date view of customer credit limits and current balances, which can lead to inconsistent credit decisions and an increased risk of bad debt.
+- **Manual Processes:** The process of reviewing and approving customer credit limits can be time-consuming and manual, particularly in organizations with a large number of customers.
+- **Inconsistent Credit Policies:** A lack of clear and consistent credit policies can lead to confusion and inconsistencies in the way that credit is managed across the organization.
+- **High Levels of Bad Debt:** A lack of proactive credit management can lead to a high level of bad debt, which can have a significant impact on the bottom line.

 ## The Solution
-This report delivers a centralized "Operational View" of customer credit setups.
-It solves the business challenges by:
-*   **Unified Reporting:** Merging Customer, Account, and Site level credit profiles into a single view.
-*   **Exception Management:** The "Show Missing Credit Amounts" feature allows users to instantly isolate customers who have no credit limit defined, a key risk indicator.
-*   **Financial Visibility:** Optionally including "Receivables Balance" and "Uninvoiced Orders" provides a real-time snapshot of credit utilization against the defined limits.
+The AR Customer Credit Limits report provides a comprehensive and actionable view of customer credit information, helping organizations to:
+- **Improve Credit Management:** By providing a clear and centralized view of customer credit information, the report enables credit managers to make more informed and consistent credit decisions.
+- **Reduce Credit Risk:** By providing a timely and accurate view of customer balances and credit limits, the report helps to identify customers who may be at risk of default, enabling proactive measures to be taken to mitigate that risk.
+- **Streamline Credit Reviews:** The report automates the process of gathering and reviewing customer credit information, which can save a significant amount of time and effort.
+- **Enhance Collections:** By providing a clear view of customer balances and credit limits, the report can help to facilitate communication with customers and resolve payment issues in a timely and professional manner.

 ## Technical Architecture (High Level)
-The report navigates the Oracle Trading Community Architecture (TCA) to retrieve credit profile data.
+The report is based on a query of several key tables in the Oracle Receivables and Oracle Trading Community Architecture (TCA) modules.
+The primary tables used include:
-*   **Primary Tables:**
-    *   `HZ_CUSTOMER_PROFILES`: The core table storing the credit profile class and settings (e.g., Credit Hold flag).
-    *   `HZ_CUST_PROFILE_AMTS`: Stores the actual currency-based credit limits and order limits.
-    *   `HZ_PARTIES` & `HZ_CUST_ACCOUNTS`: Provides the customer identity and account structure.
-    *   `HZ_CUST_ACCT_SITES_ALL` & `HZ_CUST_SITE_USES_ALL`: Used when reporting at the specific "Bill To" site level.
-    *   `AR_PAYMENT_SCHEDULES_ALL`: Accessed to calculate current open balances if requested.

-*   **Logical Relationships:**
-    The report logic handles the hierarchy of credit enforcement.
-It checks for profiles at the Site level first; if not found, it falls back to the Account level.
-This mirrors the Oracle Order Management credit checking logic, ensuring the report matches system behavior.
+- **hz_customer_profiles:** This table stores the credit profile for each customer, including the credit limit, credit rating, and other credit-related information.
+- **hz_cust_accounts:** This table contains information about the customer accounts.
+- **hz_parties:** This table provides information about the parties associated with the customer accounts.
+- **ar_payment_schedules_all:** This table is used to retrieve the current outstanding balance for each customer.

 ## Parameters & Filtering
-*   **Display Level:** Critical for choosing between a high-level "Customer" summary or a detailed "Site" level audit.
+The report includes a variety of parameters that allow you to customize the output to your specific needs.
+The key parameters include:
+- **Operating Unit:** Filter the report by a specific operating unit.
+- **Customer Name and Account Number:** These parameters allow you to filter the report by a specific customer.
-*   **Show Missing Credit Amounts:** A powerful filter for exception reporting.
-Setting this to 'Yes' filters the output to only show customers lacking a defined credit limit.
+- **Show Missing Credit Amounts:** This parameter allows you to identify customers who do not have a credit limit defined.
-*   **Show Receivables Balance:** When enabled, adds a column for the current outstanding balance, transforming the report from a static setup audit to a dynamic risk analysis tool.
+- **Show Receivables Balance:** This parameter allows you to include the current outstanding receivables balance for each customer.
+- **Show UnInvoiced Orders Balance:** This parameter allows you to include the value of uninvoiced sales orders for each customer.

 ## Performance & Optimization
-*   **TCA Optimization:** The query is optimized to handle the complex joins between Parties, Accounts, and Sites efficiently.
-*   **Conditional Logic:** The calculation of "Receivables Balance" is conditional.
-If the user does not request it, the report skips the heavy aggregation of `AR_PAYMENT_SCHEDULES_ALL`, ensuring the report runs instantly for simple setup audits.
+The AR Customer Credit Limits report is designed to be both efficient and flexible.
+It is optimized to use the standard indexes on the Oracle Receivables and TCA tables, which helps to ensure that the report runs quickly, even with large amounts of data.

 ## FAQ
-**Q: Why do I see multiple rows for the same customer?**
+**Q: Can I use this report to see the total credit exposure for a customer?**
-A: This usually happens if you are running the report at the "Site" level and the customer has multiple Bill-To sites, each with its own credit profile or limit.

-**Q: How can I find all customers who are currently on Credit Hold?**
-A: You can filter the output in Excel on the "Credit Hold" column (looking for 'Y'), or add a filter to the report definition if you run this frequently.
+A: Yes, the report can be configured to show the total credit exposure for a customer, which includes the current outstanding receivables balance and the value of uninvoiced sales orders.

+**Q: Can I use this report to identify customers who have exceeded their credit limit?**
+A: Yes, the report can be used to identify customers who have exceeded their credit limit by comparing the current balance to the credit limit.

-**Q: Does this report show the "Global" credit limit?**
+**Q: Can I use this report to see the credit profile for a specific customer?**
-A: Yes, if your system is configured to use Global Credit Checking, the report retrieves the limits defined at the Global level in `HZ_CUST_PROFILE_AMTS`.
+A: Yes, you can use the "Customer Name" and "Account Number" parameters to filter the report and view the credit profile for a specific customer.